 The $80m project also added a new 105,000ft2 office building adjacent to the historic structure.

-Our services for the LEED Gold-certified office included structural, mechanical, electrical and plumbing engineering; IT and communications consulting; façade engineering; and fire/life-safety consulting.
+Our services for the LEED Gold-certified office included structural, mechanical, electrical and plumbing engineering; IT and communications consulting; facade engineering and design; and fire consulting.

 The original power station was a masonry-clad, early steel-framed structure.
 There were few floorplates, simply gantries and catwalks spanning between equipment supports designed to carry heavy loads.

 Building a modern office facility within the existing shell therefore required a creative structural design.
-Arup devised a ship-in-a-bottle-inspired solution for creating a new steel framework, removing the existing steel structure while supporting the weight of the masonry.
-The team lifted over 1,000 tonnes of existing steel framing through two temporary 14-by-40-foot roof hatches at the top of the nine-storey tower, then lowered in almost 2,000 tonnes of new steel.
+We worked closely with the steelwork fabricator to devise a ship-in-a-bottle-inspired solution for creating a new steel framework, removing the existing steel structure while supporting the masonry façade and decorative tiles within the turbine hall.
 The new structure was subsequently erected using a detailed plan developed in BIM.

 To create office floors, we took advantage of the robust nature of the basic framing, which allowed the number of floors to be rationalised and increased.
 Each storey is carefully coordinated with the existing window openings.
 A series of smaller floors hang within the three-storey-high turbine hall, maintaining the open feel.

 The project won a Presidential Award of Excellence in Structural Engineering from the American Institute of Steel Construction.

 The Arup team worked closely with Michigan’s State Historic Preservation Office to achieve an optimal balance of preservation and renovation.
 Our façade engineers collaborated with the structural team to preserve as much of the station’s distinctive graded-brick façade and window steelwork as possible.